betable/betable-canvas-sdk/README.md

     http://yourdomain.com/your/index/path.html?access_token=<access_token>

 Your authorization endpoint will be called one of 2 ways.
-Either with a code or a client_user_id.
-If its called with a code, then you need to make a request for an access_token.
+Either with a `code` or a `client_user_id`.
+If its called with a `code`, then you need to make a request for an access_token.
 You can find out how to do that [here](https://developers.betable.com/docs/api/#authentication).
-If you receive a client_user_id then you need to request an unbacked token (a demo token).
+If you receive a `client_user_id` then you need to request an unbacked token (a demo token).
 You can find out how to do that [here](https://developers.betable.com/docs/api/features/#unbacked-bets).

 #Demo Mode

 All apps need to support demo mode, but besides clearly displaying that the player is in demo mode, you do not need to make many considerations for it.
-Simply put, in demo mode, the user is not making real bets, and all of their money is coming out of a demo wallet
+Simply put, in demo mode, the user is not making real bets, and all of their money is coming out of a demo wallet.

 ##Things to know about demo mode